vctrsmelo/Android-Contacts-App/README.md

 ContactsManager is also responsible for data persistence.
 I could have develop another class for that, but as it is a simple project, I've prefered to keep it this way.

-About the data input formatting, this could be done with a regular expression, but I would need to verify if the phone pattern for the countries I would like to localize.
+About the data input formatting, this could be done with a regular expression, but I would need to verify the phone pattern formatting for the countries I would like to localize the app.
 As it was not the focus of this project, I did not worried about it.